Scott E. Feller

-Dr. Scott Feller is the Howell Professor of Chemistry and is the Chair of the Division of Natural Sciences and Mathematics at Wabash College.
+Dr. Scott Feller is the Howell Professor of Chemistry and was appointed Dean of the College in 2014.
 Feller has been named the College’s McLain-McTurnan-Arnold Excellence in Teaching Award Winner for 2009 and has chaired both Division I and the Department of Chemistry at Wabash.
 Feller has received many grants for research in the area of membrane biophysics.
 Feller often conducts his research with the students he teaches, many of who have gone on to pursue advanced degrees in the chemical sciences.

 Feller is a graduate of Willamette University in Oregon and holds his Ph.D. in Physical Chemistry from the University of California, Davis.
 He was a Visiting Assistant Professor at Whitman College before coming to Wabash.
 He lives with his family on a farm outside of Crawfordsville.

 Ph.D., Physical Chemistry, University of California, Davis.
 Dec 1993.
 Dissertation: Application of the Hypernetted Chain Approximation to the Electrical Double Layer.
 Advisor: Dr. Donald A. McQuarrie.

 B.A., Major: Chemistry, Minor: Mathematics, Willamette University, May 1989.

 CHE 111 - General Chemistry

 CHE 211 - Chemical Structure and Reactivity

 National Science Foundation.
 Title: MRI: Acquisition of a Computer Cluster for undergraduate Chemistry Research and Teaching by the Midwest Undergraduate Computational Chemistry Consortium (MU3C).
 Amount: $299,942.
 Period: 10/1/2010-9/30/2013.
 Co-PI with Krueger, Polik, Kuwata, & Kohen.